edgio-docs/edgio-docs/src/pages/guides/express.md

 ## Serving Static Assets {/*serving-static-assets*/}

-If your express app serves any static assets, you'll need to add routes to your Layer0 router to serve them from the edge.
+If your express app serves any static assets, you'll need to add routes to your {{ PRODUCT }} router to serve them from the edge.
 For example, to serve all paths under `/assets` from `dist/client/assets`:

 ```js
 // routes.js